brandmaker/devportal-website/src/content/guides/fusion_ux_logic.md

 ### Example Implementation of 'Hello World App'
-This example app will be integrated into the system in the timeline slot (in the MAPL calendar).
-Rendered, it will look like this:
+This example app is integrated into the system in the timeline slot (in the MAPL calendar).
+The rendered result looks like this:
 ![](/assets/guides/fusion-ux-logic/hello_world_result.png)

 The component displays two attributes: